From unique Easter basket gift ideas to fun Easter activities for toddlers we’ve got everything you need for the best springtime celebration yet!

-With five munchkins in the house ranging from 4 years to 15 years old, you can be sure I have a few toddler Easter celebrations under my belt.
+With five munchkins in the house ranging from 6 months to 17 years old, you can be sure I have a few toddler Easter celebrations under my belt.
 The exciting news is there are so many different ways to incorporate Easter and many of them don’t involve sugar!!
-If you have a toddler you probably agree that the less of the white stuff the better.
+If you have a toddler you probably agree the less sugary treats the better.
 Instead, give your tots something fun to do or gift them a toy that will bring them joy for years to come.

 I think this adorable set would be the perfect gift for the little one in your life this Easter.
 Liv loves that it sparks her imagination.
 She has impromptu tea (and coffee) parties with us and her favorite stuffed animals as well.